Card fee "settlement" just start of big legal battle

 Four of the major trade groups now opposing the deal have replaced their court-appointed counsel with Shinder, a veteran antitrust lawyer who has already represented clients in two other multi-billion dollar antitrust settlements with Visa and Mastercard.

-Shinder also represents Wal-Mart Stores Inc (WMT.N), the world’s largest retailer, which was not part of the original lawsuit, but would be bound by the settlement if approved.
+Shinder also represents Wal-Mart Stores Inc, the world’s largest retailer, which was not part of the original lawsuit, but would be bound by the settlement if approved.

-Retail and restaurant heavyweights such as Target Corp (TGT.N), Starbucks Corp (SBUX.O) and Lowe’s Cos Inc (LOW.N), and other national restaurant and retailer groups have also signaled they plan to fight the deal.
+Retail and restaurant heavyweights such as Target Corp, Starbucks Corp and Lowe’s Cos Inc, and other national restaurant and retailer groups have also signaled they plan to fight the deal.

 That is an unusual show of force against a proposed class-action settlement, legal experts said.